syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 {% endtabs %}

 ### Disabling dropping when dropping appointment within the Non-Accessible region
 Using `Cancel` property in the `AppointmentDropEventArgs` argument of Schedule `AppointmentDrop` event, you can enable/disable the appointment dropping based on the requirement.
-In the below, we have disabled the appointment dropping when the dropping in the Non-Accessible block region.
+In the below, we have disabled the appointment dropping while dropping in the Non-Accessible block region.

 {% tabs %}
 {% highlight c# %}